The Whistleblower Channel Becomes the Safety Valve

 Second, the relevant evidence is hard to summarize.
 A concern may depend on evaluation results, model behavior under scaffolding, tool-use traces, internal red-team findings, capability projections, security architecture, model-weight controls, deployment gates, or the gap between public safety claims and private uncertainty.
 A reporter cannot always explain the risk without disclosing sensitive technical material.

 Third, AI companies are labor markets for scarce specialists.
 Retaliation does not have to look like a firing.
-It can look like loss of equity, loss of access, bad references, exclusion from research networks, legal threat, reputational labeling as disloyal, or a future employer deciding the employee is not worth the risk.
+It can look like loss of equity, loss of access, bad references, exclusion from research networks, legal threat, forced arbitration, reputational labeling as disloyal, or a future employer deciding the employee is not worth the risk.

 Fourth, the same secrecy that protects models from misuse can protect institutions from scrutiny.
 A company can argue that disclosure would reveal security-sensitive details.
 Sometimes that is true.
 The governance challenge is to route the warning to a trusted public or independent body without turning every disclosure into either a leak or a gag order.